Ever wondered how you can implement contextual help that meets customers right at their point of need?

 In a world of competing attention and limited time, self-service support is a must.
 Self-service support empowers users to find the information or solution they need on their own.

 You can provide self-service support to users via an embedded help desk.
-You can add as much information as you want when building a comprehensive library of articles and making it accessible within your web app or software interface.
+You can add as much information as you want through embedding different types of help resources like articles, video tutorials, or even buttons to trigger interactive walkthroughs.

 A good embedded help desk, however, is more than just a library of knowledge base articles.
 It provides contextual help, tailoring its content recommendations to match the user’s context.

-Ultimately, it helps users solve their queries without leaving the app.
+Ultimately, it helps users solve their queries without leaving the app or filing a support ticket.
 It also saves users a lot of time as they no longer have to wait for support agents.

 Announce new features with pop-ups